kubernetes/enhancements/keps/sig-network/2086-service-internal-traffic-policy/README.md

 * consensus on how internalTrafficPolicy overlaps with topology-aware routing.

 GA:
-* metrics for if a Service is dropping local traffic due to no endpoints (a.k.a black hole)
+* metrics for total number of Services that are dropping local traffic (kubeproxy/sync_proxy_rules_blackhole_total) due to no endpoints (a.k.a black hole).
 * consensus on whether or not "PreferLocal" should be included as a new policy type

 ### Upgrade / Downgrade Strategy